 The High Court judgment clearly explains that this is not a ‘green light’ for motorists to use their mobile phones in any capacity whilst driving.
 Indeed, drivers who are caught using their mobile phones for any other reason can still be charged with the serious offences of dangerous driving or driving without due care and attention.

-Also, the rules for using a hand-held mobile phone for communication purposes while driving have not changed.
+Also, the rules for smartphones and driving have not changed.
 Making or receiving calls (without a hands-free device), sending or receiving text messages and accessing internet services while driving are all still illegal, and can result in up to six penalty points and a £200 fine.

 What the ruling does show is that legislation developed in a pre-smartphone era is no longer fit for purpose, and it is likely that we will see a change in the law as a result of this case.
 Now, our mobile phones are so much more than simple communication devices – they are our sat navs, our music libraries and our video cameras – and the law surrounding their safe and appropriate use at the wheel needs to change accordingly.